-This plan, MyTruAdvantage Choice (PPO) is offered by Southeastern Indiana Health Organization, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Southeastern Indiana Health Organization, Inc. When it says "plan" or "our plan," it means MyTruAdvantage Choice (PPO).)
+This plan, MyTruAdvantage Choice Plus (PPO) is offered by Southeastern Indiana Health Organization, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Southeastern Indiana Health Organization, Inc. When it says "plan" or "our plan," it means MyTruAdvantage Choice Plus (PPO).

-Please call Member Services if you would like to receive materials in alternate formats (\e.g., braille or large print).
+Please call Member Services if you would like to receive materials in alternate formats (e.g., braille or large print).

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.